GB News: Television

 The channel's office headquarters are at Riverbank House in London, and it has studios at The Point building in the Paddington Basin area of the city.
 Later, the channel also began to broadcast from a studio on Albert Embankment with views towards Westminster and the Houses of Parliament.
-GB News employs around 120 journalists.
+In 2023, GB News confirmed that it was expanding to another location in Westminster.
+The channel began broadcasting from the new location on 28 August 2023 and later broadcast entire programmes from the new complex, located in the former Sky News Westminster studio at the QE2 Centre.